 After seven years in operation, over 1,400 participants have provided blood, urine, or saliva donation, and more than 13,000 samples have been distributed to researchers for analysis.
-We collect 200–250 blood samples and 25–50 saliva samples per year.
-For the postmortem component, 64 participants enrolled, and we have completed 48 collections.
-McKing continues to contact the participants or their families on a quarterly basis to monitor the progress of the disease.
+For the postmortem component, 64 participants enrolled, and we have completed 50 collections.

 - Agency for Toxic Substances and Disease Registry

 - Core Service Area: